Drakkar-Software/OctoBot-Docs/installation/developer-installation/octobot-developer-installation.md

 ![](<../../.gitbook/assets/image (10).png>)

-* Now you have all repositories open as tabs and you can switch between branches
+* Now you have all repositories open as tabs and you can switch between git repositories and branches

-### switch to experimental branches
+### Switch to experimental branches

 * You can explore and switch to different branches by double-clicking on the branch name for each repository, or right click "reset to this commit".